 We may receive compensation when you click on links to products from our partners.

 There is something both exciting and frustrating about starting a job search.
 You are starting a new chapter of your life, but when you are dealing with a tough economy it might be hard to land that job that you want.
-Heck, in today’s economy it might even be hard for some individuals to land a job period Without the right training and education it can make your quest all that much harder.
-Not only does education and training matter, but there are a number of other factors that can affect your search.
+Heck, in today’s economy, it might even be hard for some individuals to land a job period Without the right training and education it can make your quest all that much harder.
+Not only do education and training matter, but there are a number of other factors that can affect your search.
 This is why you need to be prepared for what lies ahead and this small guide is going to help you do just that.

 The vast majority of jobs today probably won’t make it out of the job boards so the look of your resume will not be as significant as the contentTweet This